 Dear Students

 The SLM is simply a supporting material for the study of this paper.
-It is also advised to see the new syllabus 2017-18 and study the reference books & other related material for the detailed study of the paper.
+It is also advised to see the syllabus for 2024-25 and study the reference books & other related material for the detailed study of the paper.